MinhajurRahmanCIS/laptop-bd-bazar-server-side/README.md

 Project Repository Link For Server side:

 # Project Info
-This is a cloud kitchen Foodie Service Website.
+This is a Used Laptop  Website.
 ## Technologies  –
 1. The Corders site is develop with react library.
 2. For the fastest route I used react router framework.